 - Each department is required to conduct a new student employee orientation.

 - Students should not study or do homework while on the job.
 Some exceptions may apply (e.g. if they are working a front desk and are not assisting others at the time)

 - Each student employee is required by state law to receive ethics training each calendar year.
 CLICK HERE for training information.

-- Each student employee is required by state law to receive sexual harassment training each calendar year.
+- Each student employee is required by state law to receive preventing sexual harassment training each calendar year.
 CLICK HERE for training information.

 - Each student employee is required by state law to receive Blood Borne Pathogens training.
 CLICK HERE to be directed to the training.